10 Jaw-Dropping Temples in Bali That You Can’t Miss

 To get to the top of the temple, you’ll need to climb about 1,700 narrow steps cut into the mountainside.
 After close to two hours of heart-pumping, quad-burning action, you should reach the top, exhausted and thanking your own god that the worst of it’s over.

-For your sacrifice, you’ll be rewarded with one of the most breathtaking views that you’ll ever experience.
+For your sacrifice, you’ll be rewarded with one of the most breathtaking views you’ll ever experience.
 From the top of the temple, you get an open view of Gunung Agung, an active volcano and the holiest and tallest mountain in Bali.

 Pura Besakih

 After viewing the holiest mountain from afar, trek over to the island’s holiest temple.
 Pura Besakih is about 3,000 feet up Gunung Agung and part of a complex of 23 separate pura.
-Some of these temples date back to the early-10th century.
+Some of these temples date back to the early 10th century.

 pura-besakih-temple

-After visiting the central temple, you can climb up to Pura Pengubengan for a spectacular view of the surrounding region.
+After visiting the central temple, you can climb up Pura Pengubengan for a spectacular view of the surrounding region.

 Pura Ulun Danu Bratan